nuxt/website-v2/content/en/guides/directory-structure/modules.md

 ---
 title: modules
-description: Nuxt.js provides a higher-order module system that makes it easy to extend the core.
+description: Nuxt.js provides a higher-order module system that makes it possible to extend the core.
 Modules are functions that are called sequentially when booting Nuxt.js.
 position: 9
 category: Directory Structure
 categoryPosition: 4